abuiron/products-compare-app/README.md

 ## Live Demo

-Check out the live demo of the project [https://atproductscompare.netlify.app](AT Products).
+Check out the live demo of the project [https://atproductscompareapp.netlify.app/compare] (AT Products).

 *Note: Replace the `#` with your actual live demo URL.*